 - Must be able to undergo contrast-enhanced brain MRI

 - Gross total resection and no measurable disease

 - WHO grade II midline tumor with H3K27M mutation, IDH-mutant glioma, grade II ependymoma and subependymoma, pituicytoma, spindle cell oncocytoma or granular cell tumor of the sellar region

-- Tumor that directly invades hippocampus or gross tumor volume extending into the hippocampus
+- Tumor that directly invades bilateral hippocampi or gross tumor volume extending into bilateral hippocampi

 St. Jude Children’s Research Hospital, Memphis, Tennessee

 This study examines how a specific proton therapy radiation treatment affects memory and learning in young patients with low-grade glioma brain tumors.
 Radiation therapy is a standard treatment for low-grade gliomas.
 Proton therapy is a type of radiation therapy.